-State Parties shall ensure through their domestic law that natural and legal persons may be held criminally, civil or administratively liable for violations of human rights undertaken in the context of business activities of transnational character.
-Such liability shall be subject to effective, proportionate, and dissuasive criminal and non-criminal sanctions, including monetary sanctions.
+State Parties shall ensure through their domestic law and the exercise of their jurisdiction in accordance with article 5 above that natural and legal persons may be held criminally, civil or administratively liable for violations of human rights undertaken in the context of business activities of transnational character.
+Such liability shall be subject to effective, proportionate, and dissuasive criminal and non-criminal sanctions, including but not limited to monetary sanctions.
 Liability of legal persons shall be without prejudice to the liability of natural persons.

 Civil liability shall not be made contingent upon finding of criminal liability or its equivalent for the same actor.